michielbdejong/michielbdejong.com/theo/n-to-n.md

     '332-*': 8, '332-233': 160, '332-323': 160, '332-332': 152, '332-333': 1440,
     '333-*': 408, '333-223': 192, '333-232': 192, '333-233': 1440, '333-322': 192, '333-323': 1440, '333-332': 1440, '333-333': 19272,

 What calls the attention is that in almost half of 3-to-3 full-bit functions (19,272 out of 40,320), all three output bits depend on all three input bits.
+It may seem counter-intuitive again that all information from each input bits is still recoverable after it has been mixed together so drastically, even after seeing that `f(A, B) = (A, A XOR B)` is lossless (loses no information).
+There, at least, `A` was preserved intact, and once you recover all of `A`, you can recover `B` from `A XOR B`.

-This may seem counter-intuitive again, even after seeing that `f(A, B) = (A, A XOR B)` is lossless (loses no information), but to understand how this is possible, consider for instance `f(A, B, C) = (A XOR B, B XOR C, A XOR C)`.
+But to understand how this is possible, consider for instance `f(A, B, C) = (A XOR B, B XOR C, A XOR C)`.
 Its truthtable is as follows, and we can easily see that the output values are a permutation of the input values:

     A B C | (A ?
 B : C)  (A ?
 B : C) (A XOR B XOR C)
     0 0 0 |      0            0             0